Diana Taurasi: 2017: WNBA all-time leading scorer

+2018: Continued success

 In the 2018 season-opener on May 18, 2018, against the Dallas Wings, Taurasi became the first player in WNBA history to make 1,000 3-pointers.
 On June 5, 2018, Taurasi became the first player in WNBA history to score 8,000 points in an 80–74 victory against the Liberty.
-On July 8, 2018, Taurasi became the league's all-time leader in field goals made in an 84–77 victory against the Connecticut Sun, surpassing Tina Thompson.
-Taurasi would also earn her ninth career all-star appearance after being voted into the 2018 WNBA All-Star Game.
+Then on July 8, 2018, Taurasi became the league's all-time leader in field goals made in an 84–77 victory against the Connecticut Sun, surpassing Tina Thompson.
+Taurasi would also earn her ninth career All-Star appearance after being voted into the 2018 WNBA All-Star Game.
 On August 1, 2018, Taurasi scored a season-high 37 points in a 104–93 victory against the Las Vegas Aces.
-The Mercury finished off the season 20–14 with the number 5 seed in the league.
-In the first round elimination game, the Mercury defeated the Dallas Wings 101–83.
+The Mercury finished off the season 20–14 with the number five seed in the league.
+In the first-round elimination game, the Mercury defeated the Dallas Wings 101–83.
 Taurasi scored 26 points in the win.
-In the second round elimination game, the Mercury defeated the Connecticut Sun 96–86, advancing to the semi-finals for the third year in a row, they would face off against the Seattle Storm.
-Down 2–0, the Mercury came back to tie up the series 2–2.
+In the second-round elimination game, the Mercury defeated the Connecticut Sun 96–86, advancing to the semi-finals for the third year in a row.
+In the series against the Seattle Storm, the Mercury came back from 0–2 to tie the series 2–2.
 In game 5, the Mercury lost 94–84, ending their season.

+2019–2020: Injury and COVID-19

-In April 2019, the Mercury announced that Taurasi's spouse, Penny Taylor, had been hired as an assistant coach.
+In April 2019, the Mercury announced that Taurasi's wife, Penny Taylor, had been hired as an assistant coach.
 Taurasi started the 2019 WNBA season on the injured list after undergoing back surgery.
-Taurasi would continue to be hobbled throughout the season, this time with a hamstring injury which limited her to only 6 games played for the season with very minimal playing time.
-Without a healthy Taurasi, the Mercury barely made the playoffs as the number 8 seed with a 15–19 record.
-The Mercury were eliminated in the first round elimination game 105-76 by the Chicago Sky.

-In September 2019, Taurasi—who remained under contract with the Mercury—confirmed that she intended to play for the team in 2020.
+A hamstring injury limited her to only six games with very minimal playing time.
+Without a healthy Taurasi, the Mercury barely made the playoffs as the number eight seed with a 15–19 record.
+The Mercury were eliminated in the first-round elimination game 105–76 by the Chicago Sky.
+In September 2019, Taurasi confirmed that she intended to play for the team in 2020.

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-Taurasi would come back healthy for the season and played 19 of the 22 games, on August 23, 2020, Taurasi scored a season-high 34 points in an 88–87 victory over the Washington Mystics while honoring the late Kobe Bryant on his birthday by wearing number 8 along with his last name on her jersey.
-The Mercury had finished 13–9 as the number 5 seed, they defeated the Washington Mystics 85–84 in the first round elimination game, however they would get eliminated by the Minnesota Lynx in the second round elimination game by a final score of 80–79.
+Taurasi would come back healthy for the season and played 19 of the 22 games.
+On August 23, 2020, Taurasi scored a season-high 34 points in an 88–87 victory over the Washington Mystics while honoring the late Kobe Bryant on his birthday by wearing number 8 along with his last name on her jersey.
+The Mercury had finished 13–9 as the number five seed and defeated the Washington Mystics 85–84 in the first round elimination game; however, they were eliminated by the Minnesota Lynx in the second-round elimination game by a final score of 80–79.